TP53 Gene Mutations

 - When possible, individuals with LFS are advised to avoid therapeutic radiation therapy for the treatment of cancer, as this can increase the likelihood of additional malignancies.

 - Although the risk for cancer in patients with LFS is very high, it may be possible to reduce this risk with appropriate medical management.
-Guidelines for the management of patients with LFS have been developed by the National Comprehensive Cancer Network (NCCN).
+Guidelines for the management of patients with LFS have been developed by the National Comprehensive Cancer Network (NCCN) and the American Association for Cancer Research (AACR).
 These are listed below.
-Other groups have reported improved outcomes with clinical trials utilizing additional screening recommendations (Lancet Oncol.
-17:1295.
-PMID: 27501770).
 Since LFS is a rare and complex condition, it is recommended that patients with TP53 mutations and a diagnosis of LFS be managed by a multidisciplinary team with experience in the prevention and treatment of the many malignancies for which these patients are at risk.

 TP53 gene Cancer Risk Table